jrmi/airboardgame/docs/dev.md

 npm start
 ```

-The default client configuration expects the backend at `http://localhost:4050`
+The default client configuration expects the backend HTTP and Socket.IO endpoints
-and uses the `airboardgame` site prefix.
-Set `VITE_API_ENDPOINT` and
+at `http://localhost:4050` and uses the `airboardgame` site prefix.
+With
+`VITE_USE_PROXY=1`, Vite proxies both endpoints through port `3001`.
+Set
-`VITE_SOCKET_URL` when the backend is hosted elsewhere.
+`VITE_API_ENDPOINT` and `VITE_SOCKET_URL` to the backend origin when the backend
+is hosted elsewhere.

+To verify both backend endpoints, run `npm run check` after starting the backend.

 ## Tests

-Run the frontend lint/build checks with `npm run lint` and `npm run build`.
-The
+Run the backend tests with `npm run backend:test`, and the frontend lint/build
+checks with `npm run lint` and `npm run build`.
+The Cypress suite requires a
-Cypress suite requires a running MongoDB, backend, and client; run it with
-`npm run cypress:run`.
+running database, backend, and client; run it with `npm run cypress:run`.